Gen Z vs. Gen Alpha: What really sets them apart?

 What this means for marketers

-To connect with Gen Z and Gen Alpha effectively, marketers need to get savvy with their strategies.
+If you want to reach Gen Z and Gen Alpha, it’s time to level up your playbook.
 For Gen Z, platforms like TikTok and Instagram are gold mines, offering valuable opportunities to connect through short-form video content and authentic messaging.
-Gen Alpha need a more gamified approach, with interactive and immersive content standing out as key ways to capture their attention.
+Gen Alpha, though, plays a different game - literally.
+They need a more gamified approach, with interactive and immersive content standing out as key ways to capture their attention.

 Looking ahead: The future according to Gen Alpha